SimonaSe/Events-Fundamentals-New/Module-5.md

 #### Instructions - Account Creation on Customization

-In order to perform the exercises and assignments within Module 5, you will be accessing the CUSTOMIZATION DHIS2 system.
-The CUSTOMIZATION system is very different then CAPTURE and ANALYSIS.
-In CUSTOMIZATION you will have elevated authority, as you will be allowed to access the maintenance app and create meta-data within this system.
+In order to perform the exercises and assignments within Module 5, you will be accessing the **CUSTOMIZATION** DHIS2 system.
+The **CUSTOMIZATION** system is very different then **CAPTURE** and **ANALYSIS**.
+In **CUSTOMIZATION** you will have elevated authority, as you will be allowed to access the maintenance app and create meta-data within this system.
 You can see the apps you will have access to in the screenshot below.

 ![Customization Apps](images/image307.png)